 Transmission Customers and Customers with External Generators and Loads can bid into the LBMP Market or participate in Bilateral Transactions.
 Those with External Generators may arrange LBMP Market sales and/or Bilateral Transactions with Internal or External Loads and External Loads may arrange LBMP Market purchases and/or Bilateral Transactions with Internal Generators.

 The Generator and Load locations for which LBMPs will be calculated will initially be limited to a pre-defined set of Proxy Generator Buses.
 LBMPs will be calculated for each Proxy Generator Bus within this limited set.
 When an Interface with multiple Proxy Generator Buses is constrained, the ISO will apply the constraint to all of the Proxy Generator Buses located at that Interface.
-Except as set forth in Sections 17.1.6.3 and 17.1.6.4, the NYISO will calculate the three components of LBMP for Transactions at a Proxy Generator Bus as provided in the four tables below.
+Except as set forth in Sections 17.1.6.3 and 17.1.6.4, the NYISO will calculate the three components of LBMP for Transactions at a Proxy Generator Bus as provided in the tables below.

+When determining the External Interface Congestion, if any, to apply to determine the LBMP for RTD intervals that bridge two RTC intervals, the NYISO shall use the External Interface Congestion associated with the second (later) RTC interval.

-17.1.6.2.1 Pricing rules for Dynamically Scheduled Proxy Generator Buses, excluding CTS Enabled Proxy Generator Buses.
+17.1.6.2.1 Pricing rules for Dynamically Scheduled Proxy Generator Buses

-The pricing rules for Dynamically Scheduled Proxy Generator Buses, excluding CTS Enabled Proxy Generator Buses, are provided in the following table.
+The pricing rules for Dynamically Scheduled Proxy Generator Buses are to be determined.